jaspector

 Any new construction, addition, structural alteration, repair, demolition, re-roof, solar, or change of occupancy for structures over 120 sq ft.
 Manufactured home placement also requires a permit.

-Typical processing time is Residential: 3-5 business days at CID after submittal is complete.
+Building permit processing times in unincorporated Sandoval County, NM typically run Residential: 3-5 business days at CID after submittal is complete.
 County P+Z review: typically 5-10 business days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Sandoval County, NM.
 The following work is generally exempt: One-story detached accessory buildings (tool sheds, playhouses) with floor area 120 sq ft or less; Fences not exceeding 6 feet in height; Retaining walls retaining less than 36 inches of unbalanced fill and total height 6 feet or less from top of wall to bottom of footing; Platforms, walks, and driveways not more than 30 inches above grade; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Work not otherwise regulated by the New Mexico Building Code.
+When in doubt, confirm with the local building department before starting work.